 How to speak the same love language as your partner

+Can men and women really communicate with each other?
 A question that has puzzled many for centuries is what, exactly, is a grand romantic gesture?
 A picnic under the Eiffel Tower?
 Long walks on the beach at sunset?
 Or simply picking up a loved one’s dry cleaning?
 The answer to that is… all of the above.

 According to Dr Gary Chapman, author of The Five Love Languages, how we love somebody is indicative of how well we understand their language to receive, and give, love as well as apologies, in interpersonal relationships.